Posts

 2. Highlight Key Objectives and Results

 • Define the primary goal of the study and the hypothesis tested.
-Summarize your findings briefly, emphasizing data that strongly support your conclusions.
+Summarize your findings briefly, emphasising data that strongly support your conclusions.

 3. Follow the Required Structure